 As you would not be transferring the legal ownership of any properties there would be no tax to pay and you wouldn’t be disturbing any of your existing mortgage arrangements.

 Mark Smith at Cotswold Barristers can deal with the partnership agreement and all legal documentation relating to incorporation of the company partner and formation of the partnership in accordance with the above for a very reasonable price.
-However, before you rush to contact him for a quote, we strongly recommend that you complete a tax consultation with Property118 Limited to ensure this is the optimal tax planning strategy for you to consider.Show Book A Tax Planning Consultation Form
+However, before you rush to contact him for a quote, we strongly recommend that you complete a tax consultation with Property118 Limited to ensure this is the optimal tax planning strategy for you to consider.Show Form To Book A Tax Planning Consultation

 If the mixed partnership strategy is the right one for you then you will want to keep professional fees to an absolute minimum.
 There are a number of tasks you could deal with yourself in regards to formalising a mixed partnership structure.
 I have split these tasks into three categories of Compulsory, Strongly Recommended and Recommended.